Alda Alumni: Brian Foy

 I’m interested in how mosquitoes and other arthropods spread diseases through their habit of drinking our blood and how we might use this habit against them to prevent disease transmission.
 I want to bring our ideas to translation so that we can control human (and animal) diseases and save lives.
-We recently published a major study in The Lancet in which we demonstrated that an old drug we have been studying could be repurposed to kill malaria vector mosquitoes that bite treated people.
+We recently published a major study in The Lancet in which we demonstrated that an old drug we have been studying could be repurposed to kill malaria carrying mosquitoes that bite treated people.
 We showed that when villages in Burkina Faso were treated with this drug en masse, the children had 20% fewer cases of malaria over the rainy season.

 For a lot of Americans, epidemics like malaria and the Zika virus are a distant concern.
 What should the public understand about the work that you’re doing?

 The spread of infectious diseases, epidemics, and pandemics is an existential threat to communities, nations, and even humanity.
 We once were arrogant enough to think that infectious diseases were on the verge of being solved, but many are difficult to control with our current tools.
 Disease-carrying parasites and bacteria are becoming more resistant to our best drugs and new ones are emerging with increasing frequency, primarily from the mass movement of humans across the globe.
 Arthropod-borne diseases are especially pernicious because they are quickly spread from bloodsucking insects and ticks.
 To successfully control these diseases, we not only need to attack them in our own borders but in other countries, because these pathogens and vectors don’t respect borders.